franko/lhelper/README.md

 ```sh
 lhelper install [--local] [--rebuild] <library-name> [library-version] [library-options]
 ```

+However the spec file will not be modified so the next time you will restart the environment the packages you installed on-the-fly will not be included.

+To include permanently a package modify the spec file itself by adding the new package in the array variable "packages".

+Otherwise the "install" command is useful to quickly experiment in a temporary environment without commiting any change.

 The option `--local` force lhelper to look for the recipe in the current folder.
 When using `--local` the libray-version is required.